-The applicant is proposing that the drainage corridor should be piped to allow for an adequately sized pipe to accommodate flows, rather than creating an open drainage corridor in this location in accordance with the PSP.
+The applicant is proposing that the drainage corridor should be piped and to allow for an adequately sized pipe to accommodate flows, rather than creating an open drainage corridor in this location in accordance with the PSP.
 It is further proposed by the applicant that the 15 metre wide road reserve, 10 metre wide Council reserve and 15.45 metre wide encumbered drainage reserve will adequately provide for a suitable drainage / linear reserve solution.

-The PSP shows a total drainage and open space corridor of 100 metres which includes 20 metres of Council reserve on either side of an 80 metre encumbered drainage corridor.
+The Officer PSP shows a total drainage and open space corridor of 100 metres which includes 20 metres of Council reserve (10 metres on either side of an 80 metre encumbered drainage corridor).
 The subject site has a 10 metre wide un-encumbered open space Council reserve and an approximately 57.62 metre wide encumbered drainage reserve which equates to 1.19ha which is consistent with the land budget totals of the PSP.
 The remaining approximately 32.38 metre wide drainage and open space reserve is located within the adjoining site at 60 Tivendale Road.

 Whilst the applicant provided a drainage report to Council that specifies how the reserve can be reduced and still function as a drainage reserve, however the reserve serves a greater purpose to the community as an aesthetic linear walking / cycling trail and biodiversity habitat and that this should not be reduced.
 It is concluded that whilst drainage solutions could be achieved, this is essentially not the argument in this instance.
-The issue is that the reserve has been reduced to the point it has no regard for its broader purpose for passive open space use and for adjoining sites connecting to this network.
+The issue is that the proposed reserve has been reduced to the point it has no regard for its broader purpose for passive open space use and for adjoining sites connecting to this network.

 Whilst the drainage report takes into consideration upstream matters, there is no guarantee that all developers upstream will provide similar solutions.
+The drainage reserve could then alternate between being open and piped over a relatively short distance within Officer, which results in an inconsistent outcome.
 As demonstrated above, engineering solutions are not the only consideration in this instance and there must be regard for planning which takes into consideration environmental and community benefit which aligns with planning policy and Council's Plans and strategies for healthy living.